-Taiwanese longliners have historically targeted albacore in the southern sections of statistical areas 2, 14 and 15 (i.e. between 25-35°S, see 'Taiwanese longline CPUE'), and generally catch higher proportions of juvenile SBT (Hartog & Preece 2008).
-In 2019, proportions of all size classes remained relatively stable, with very slight increases (Fig. 20).
-Observer coverage on vessels has been less than 10% in some past years, and discarding of juveniles cannot be discounted.
+Taiwanese longliners have historically targeted albacore in the southern sections of statistical areas 2, 14 and 15, and generally catch higher proportions of juvenile SBT (Hartog & Preece 2008).
+In 2020, proportions of all size classes declined, except for 102-114 cm which remained stabled (Fig. 20).